linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T480-maximized.md

 ## Flash Thundebolt firmware
 This guide was adopted from libreboot.
 The original instructions were provided by [Adam McNutt](https://gitlab.com/MobileAZN/lenovo-t480-thunderbolt-firmware-fixes).
+Ensure that the batteries and CMOS are not connected.

-After connecting the clip to the thunderbolt chip (the figure is shown above) read from the chip, making sure the connection is stable.
+After connecting the clip to the Thunderbolt chip (the figure is shown above) read from the chip, making sure the connection is stable.

 ```shell
 sudo flashrom -r ~/t480_original_tb.bin --programmer ch341a_spi - c YYY